Viewing Hierarchies Outside of Jira

 Exporting a hierarchy tree view to CSV is super simple!

-1. To embed a Hierarchy for Jira tree view on a Confluence page, go to the Actions menu button, then select Export CSV.
+1. To embed a Hierarchy for Jira tree view on a Confluence page, click the Export & share data button, then select Export CSV from the menu displayed.

 This generates a CSV file of your issue hierarchy, complete with all of the rolled-up estimate progress values.